byakugan-1/byakugan.io/README.md

-## Byakugan.io — a Fovereignty-First Bitcoin blog
+## Byakugan.io — a Sovereignty-First Bitcoin blog

-Byakuga.io is a GitHub Pages–hosted, open repository for articles, guides, and notes about running Bitcoin with sovereignty and privacy.
+Byakugan.io is a GitHub Pages–hosted, open repository for articles, guides, and notes about running Bitcoin with sovereignty and privacy.
 The name nods to the Byakugan kekkei genkai.